Introduction

 Informational Sites

-4. Causes of School Violence: The Constitutional Rights Foundation provides information on the causes of school violence.
+- Causes of School Violence: Teach Democracy, formerly the Constitutional Rights Foundation, provides information on the causes of school violence.
 There are explanations on how access to weapons, cyber abuse, environmental impact (school environments, gangs at schools, school size, and middle schools), community environments, family environments all have an influence on the prevalence of school violence.

 Conclusion